airwedjiex1/style_cmp/README.md

 # style_cmp

+Author: Samuel Kent

 A more complex CL utility to analyze and compare the writing/language style of text files

-#Author Samuel Kent 22704037

 A Tool to examine and compare the writing/language style of certain text files.